 - Workforce Race Equality Scheme – are we improving?

-- Sir Simon Stevens – Chief Executive of NHS England
+- Sir Simon Stevens – Chief Executive, NHS England & NHS Improvement

 - Lord Victor Adebowale – Crossbench Life Peer and Chair of NHS Confederation

 - Professor Sir Michael Marmot – Professor of Epidemiology at University College London, Director of the UCL Institute of Health Equity, and Past President of the World Medical Association

 - Lena Samuels – Chair, South Central Ambulance Service

 - Edward Argar MP – UK Government Minister of State for Health

 - Prerana Issar – Chief People Officer, NHS England & NHS Improvement

 - Chris Hopson – Chief Executive of NHS Providers

 - Daren Mochrie QAM – Chief Executive, North West Ambulance Services and Chair of AACE

 - Martin Houghton-Brown – Chief Executive of St John Ambulance, Priory of England & the Islands of the Order of St John